Git settings#

 Project Settings#

-These settings are available under “Project Settings/ Git”
+These settings are available under “Project Settings/ Git”.

 Repository URL#